from 533€

 Your main role as a mental health volunteer in Sri Lanka is to learn and experience their mental health system, procedures and culture.
 Subsequently, you will be observing how this may differ to the experience you have at home.
 The project timetable will vary each day, including a range of activities and placement settings, combining hospital visits, consultation observations, lectures and meditations.

 Placement Timetable - As a mental health volunteer in Sri Lanka, your schedule and timings will vary each day.
 Usually, you will be at your placement for 2-5 hours per day from Monday-Friday, ranging between 8am-6pm.
 Depending on the placement, you may travel by tuk-tuk or private car.
-Journey times will range from 5 minutes to the local hospitals to an hour for the institutions in Colombo.
+Journey times will range from 5 minutes to the local hospitals up to a couple of hours for the institutions in Colombo.

 The day by day breakdowns here are examples of typical morning and afternoon activities: